Nadine2016/knative/deploy-job.md

    </tr>
    <tr>
    <td><code>--retrylimit</code></td>
    <td>Specifies the number of times to retry the job.
+A job is retried when it gives an exit code other than zero.
 The default value is 3.
 This value is optional.</td>
    </tr>
    <tr>
    <td><code>--arraysize</code></td>
-   <td>Indicates how may pods can be used to run the container specified by the job definition.
+   <td>Indicates how many instances of the job definition to run.
 The default value is 1.
 This value is optional.</td>
    </tr>
    <tr>
    <td><code>--argument</code></td>